 Ouch.
 How could I put this into simple words?
 Let say that Follow That Camel (Gerald Thomas, 1967) is not excellent.
 It’s not completely bad either, and it remains enjoyable.
 But it’s weak if you compare it to many of the other Carry On films and a disappointment after watching Don’t Lose Your Head, which was a fun and truly underrated film.
 Follow That Camel wasn’t a box office success (1) but, this time, it’s more understandable.
 Because of my lack of enthusiasm for the film, this might be a shorter review.
-However, I’ll try to make it as interesting as possible!
-Camel has its qualities, but let’s say that Carry On Doctor that follows next was a good consolation prize.
+However, I’ll try to make it as worth-reading as possible!
+Camel has its qualities, but Carry On Doctor that follows next was a good consolation prize.

 Luckily, there was some cool on the set photos!

-Follow that Camel, a parody of Beau Geste, begins its story in England during the early 20th century.
+Follow that Camel, a parody of Beau Geste begins in England during the early 20th century.
 After losing his reputation because of Captain Bagshaw (Peter Gilmore) during a cricket game, Bertram Oliphant “Bo” West (Jim Dale) is banned from the house of his beloved Lady Jane Ponsonby (Angela Douglas) by the father of this one, Sir Cyril Ponsonby (William Mervyn).
 Bo, therefore, decides to join the French Foreign legion in Algeria, accompanied by his faithful manservant, Simpson (Peter Butterworth).
 Before enlisting, Simpson and Bo discover that their patrol Sergeant, Ernie Nocker (Phil Silvers), spends his time living la dolce vita at a local café with Zig Zig (Joan Sims), the owner.
 Sergeant Nocker takes special care of them during training, by fear perhaps that they might reveal his secret to his superiors, the eccentric Commandant Burger (Kenneth Williams) and the devoted Captain Le Pice (Charles Hawtrey).

-This becomes of lesser importance when they eventually need to face their enemy Sheik Abdul Abulbul (Bernard Bresslaw).
+It becomes of lesser importance when they eventually need to face their enemy Sheik Abdul Abulbul (Bernard Bresslaw).
 On her side, Lady Jane has decided to cross the ocean to join his beloved Bo West after understanding that the whole business at the cricket game was a huge mistake.
 Things won’t turn out as expected.

-Kenneth Williams, with his monocle and brush cut, had his look modeled on Erich Von Stroheim.
+Kenneth Williams, with his monocle and brush haircut, had his look modelled on Erich Von Stroheim.
 (5) Williams wasn’t necessarily at his best in this film.
 Nevertheless, his presence is always appreciated.
-I quite liked his scenes with Angela Douglas and that hilarious moment where he picks up a skull in the desert thinking it’s hers.
+I quite liked his scenes with Angela Douglas and that hilarious moment where he picks up a skull in the desert, thinking it’s hers.
 “Alas, I knew her well!”
 Hilarious!
 I also liked how he pretends to be a serious commandant but is caught up looking drawings of nude ladies.
 Charles Hawtrey, on his side, executed perfectly the “oui, oui!” which was one of the comedic aspects of the film that worked well with me.
-Finally, Bernard Bresslaw is quite convincing as the villain and proves his versatility if we also look at his roles in Carry On Screaming and Carry On Doctor, which are very different.
+Finally, Bernard Bresslaw is quite convincing as the villain and proves his versatility if we also look at his roles in Carry On Screaming and Carry On Doctor, which are much different.

 Even if the film was not perfect, there are a few positive elements that still make it enjoyable and funny.
-Of course, like many Carry Ons, the film parodies and refers to some existing work.
+Of course, like many Carry Ons, it parodies and refers to some existing work.
 We just talked of Bernard Bresslaw as Sheik Abdul Abulbul.
 The way he executes his performance and the way his character is constructed easily makes us think of Anthony Quinn in Lawrence of Arabia (David Lean, 1962).
 If he would have said a comedic alternative to “I am a river to my people!” it would have worked.
-This reference is supported by Robert Ross in The Carry On Companion: “Bernard Bresslaw, all flowing robes and sinister snarls, is a direct parody of Anthony Quinn in Lawrence of Arabia.” (p 67)
+This reference is supported by Robert Ross in The Carry On Companion: “Bernard Bresslaw, all flowing robes and sinister snarls, is a direct parody of Anthony Quinn in Lawrence of Arabia“. (p 67)

 Bernard Bresslaw vs. Anthony Quinn

-There’s also a camera shot seen during that long journey through the desert that seems to be a direct reference to the iconic final dance macabre shot of Ingmar Bergman’s The Seventh Seal (1957).
+There’s also a camera shot seen during that long journey through the desert that seems to be a direct reference to the iconic final dance macabre shot in Ingmar Bergman’s The Seventh Seal (1957).

 The Seventh Seal vs. Follow That Camel

 Finally, a scene that I thought was hilarious is when Captain Le Pice (Hawtrey) organizes a sandcastle contest to give moral to the troops!
-This is something that only a character portrayed by Hawtrey could think of.
+That is something that only a character portrayed by Hawtrey could think of.